 Its lavender blooms contrast nicely with the ending Black eye Susan blooms.
 We can grow it from seed or if we got money to burn, look for the cultivar of October Skies which is a bit shorter.
 We will plant these in groupings of 3 to 8 with a density of 1.5 plants per square yards of planting space.
 These will only be planted in the Full sun meadow, so we will also need 45 of these plants.

 Prairie Blues Little Bluestem (Schizachyrium scoparium ‘Prairie Blues‘)

 The last of our full sun plants will be Prairie Blues Little Bluestem grass.
 This is a seed grown selection, so it is easy to grow ourselves.
 In fact, I grew this plant that way just last year.
-Wet or rich soil causing flopping but in a medium to dry soil planting that we have no intention to water (after the plants are established), it will do great.
+Wet or rich soil causes flopping but in a medium to dry soil planting that we have no intention to water (after the plants are established), it will do good.

 Here is a plant in July that I started from seed indoors just 8 months before.

 Shown below is one in September It is already flowering and next year will be taller and fuller but otherwise not much different.
 In this picture, it is starting to turn its autumn color.
 It has a nice fall/winter color that helps make this a backbone plant of this planting.

 We will plant this only in the long term Full sun meadow in large groupings with a density of 2.5 plants per square yard.
 So we need 60 plants or so.
 Another strong reason to use a seed grown selection that we can grow ourselves instead of one we need to purchase or propagate clonally.